Villikins and his Dinah: Background

-Burlesques of serious works were in great vogue on the London stage at the time and the tragi-comic song became a sensation.
-The song was published in London by music sellers Campbell, Ransford and Co. on 11 November 1853, and quickly followed by other editions with variants of words or music.
-Other theatres cashed in on the song's huge success by staging productions based on it - a farce, Villikins and his Dinah opened at the Surrey theatre in February 1854 and a travestie by E.L.Blanchard and Sterling Coyne ran for two and a half months at the Haymarket.
+Burlesques of serious works were in great vogue on the London stage then, and the tragi-comic song became a sensation.
+The song was published in London by music sellers Campbell, Ransford, and Co. on 11 November 1853 and quickly followed by other editions with variants of words or music.
+Other theatres cashed in on the song's huge success by staging productions based on it - a farce, Villikins, and his Dinah opened at the Surrey theatre in February 1854, and a travesty by E.L.Blanchard and Sterling Coyne ran for two and a half months at the Haymarket.
 Its popularity grew when it was adopted by the Anglo-American entertainer Sam Cowell, who took it into a broader range of venues.
-From the theatres it made its way to music-halls and saloon bars, and by 1855 it was among the most popular songs of the day, played repeatedly on barrel organs in the streets.
-By then the song had already spread to Australia and North America.
+From the theatres, it made its way to music halls and saloon bars, and by 1855, it was among the most popular songs of the day, played repeatedly on barrel organs in the streets.
+By then, the song had spread to Australia and North America.

 Melody

 Musically, variations of the "Villikins and his Dinah" tune can be identified by the characteristics of their first few measures.
 They begin with an introductory tonic, which rises into an outline of the tonic's major triad and ends by repeating the fifth.

-Although the tune of "Villikins" has been said to have given rise to more borrowings, imitations and re-uses than almost any other in Anglo-American folk music, its origins are unclear.
-It may be the traditional melody to which "William and Dinah" was usually sung, or a derivation of it, or it may have been specially composed for Robson's stage performance in 1853.
-In America, it was sometimes attributed to 'John Parry', presumably either John Parry or his son John Orlando Parry.
-An early edition of "Villikins and his Dinah" published in Scotland in May 1854 gives the air it should be sung to as, "They Died As They Lived".
+Although the tune of "Villikins" has been said to have given rise to more borrowings, imitations, and re-uses than almost any other in Anglo-American folk music, its origins are unclear.
+It may be the traditional melody to which "William and Dinah" were usually sung or a derivation, or it may have been specially composed for Robson's stage performance in 1853.
+In America, it was sometimes attributed to 'John Parry,' presumably either John Parry or his son John Orlando Parry.
+An early edition of "Villikins and his Dinah" published in Scotland in May 1854 gives the air it should be sung to as "They Died As They Lived."

 In 1853, Robson entered a contract with a music publisher to whom he assigned sole rights to the lyrics and music; however, although the company threatened legal action against anyone infringing their copyright, both the tune and words were rapidly circulating in numerous editions.